Softoft/open-ticket-ai/docs/original_source/concepts/mvp-technical-overview.md

 ---
-description: A technical overview of the Automated Ticket Classification (ATC) MVP, detailing its core architecture, use of Hugging Face models for queue and priority classification, and specific integration steps for the OTOBO ticket system.
+description: A technical overview of the Automated Ticket Classification (ATC) MVP, detailing its architecture, use of Hugging Face models for queue and priority classification, and specific integration steps for the OTOBO ticket system.
 title: Technical Overview (MVP)
 ---
 # Technical Overview (MVP)